Click on the Main Categories above to start your adventure.

 therapies assume that anxiety is a learned or conditioned response to a

-situation and response.
-A sufferer may be exposed to the feared situation in
+the situation and response.
+A sufferer may be exposed to the feared situation

-increasing amounts while employing a relaxation technique.
-Behaviour therapy
+in increasing amounts while employing a relaxation technique.
+Behaviour

-however, is frowned upon within the world of psychotherapists because, despite
+therapy however, is frowned upon within the world of psychotherapists because,

 Cognitive

-a number of problems including anxiety.
-Becoming aware of negative thoughts and
+to a number of problems including anxiety.
+Becoming aware of negative thoughts

-trying to substitute them with more positive thoughts is part of the treatment
+and trying to substitute them with more positive thoughts is part of the

-used in cognitive-behavioural therapy (Steptoe & Fidler 1987).
-Mentally
+treatment used in cognitive-behavioural therapy (Steptoe & Fidler 1987).

-picturing the situation helps some people overcome their anxiety.
-Coping imagery
+Mentally picturing the situation helps some people overcome their anxiety.

 Combining

-behavioural or cognitive methods alone (Kendrick et al 1982).
-Changing both the
+than behavioural or cognitive methods alone (Kendrick et al 1982).
+Changing

-view of the performing situation and giving positive experiences of performing
+both the view of the performing situation and giving positive experiences of

-can reduce anxiety.
-Sweeney and Horan (1982) also investigated the use of
+performing can reduce anxiety.
+Sweeney and Horan (1982) also investigated the

-combinations of different strategies.
-Their experiment compared cue-controlled
+use of combinations of different strategies.
+Their experiment compared

-relaxation and cognitive restructuring and a combination of the two against a
+cue-controlled relaxation and cognitive restructuring and a combination of the

-control condition.
-The combined treatment showed most benefits corroborating
+two against a control condition.
+The combined treatment showed most benefits

 Other